TL;DR

 Visibility Turns Support into Strategy

 Support teams used to work reactively.
 But that’s not possible today.
 Now the game is all about metrics.
-For example, resolution times, first-response speed, ticket category patterns, and department-level SLA compliance feed into strategic decisions.
+For example, resolution times, first-response speed, ticket category patterns, user requests analysis, and department-level SLA compliance feed into strategic decisions.

 Modern service management platforms like ManageEngine ServiceDesk Plus offer real-time dashboards that answer questions like: